We encourage all residents to recycle their household wastes, which reduces the volume of waste being sent to landfill.

 Our assisted collection service

 If you are unable to place your bin or box at the kerbside, and there is not an able bodied person living with you, then we can offer an assisted collection service - a pull out service.
 To find out if you qualify, contact us and an officer will assess your eligibility.
 If approved, your bins/boxes will be allocated a pull out sticker which highlights your inclusion in the scheme.

 Our nappy collection service

 A weekly nappy collection service is available to householders.
-Alternatively we also offer real nappy trial packs.
-To find out if you qualify and for further information please contact us.
+To find out more please contact us.

 New build properties

 From 1 April 2011, all new houses built in East Ayrshire will incur a charge for the provision of bins/containers/recycling trolleys.

 Find out more about bin allocations for new build properties